thcrock/SuikodenRM/README.md

-SuikodenRM
+Kanakan Stories, Vol 1
 ==========

 This is a game created by the SuikodenRM engine.

 ## Running

-I haven't quite figured out how to package this up yet, but you can run it with gradle.
+### With Gradle
 If you have a Java Runtime Environment (JRE) installed (I'm using Java 11), you should be able to clone this repository, navigate to the directory, and type 'gradle run'.

+### Building a JAR
+To build a JAR for wider distribution:
+1. Navigate to desktop/ directory
+2. Run 'gradle dist'
+3. Resulting .jar file (desktop/build/libs/desktop-1.0.jar) should be ready for distribution

 ### How to create your own map